 RAIN CHECK POLICY

-If a lesson is cancelled due to weather, we schedule you into the next open lesson spot to take or complete your lesson.
+If a lesson in Portland OR is nacelles due to weather, we can schedule you into the next open lesson spot to take or complete your lesson.
 This is usually within 7-14 days.
-If this is not possible, you will be issued a rain check equivalent to the value of the time remaining for the lesson booked, which will be valid for one (1) year from the date of the rain checked lesson.
+If this is not possible, you will be issued a rain check equivalent to half the value of the lesson, which will be valid for one (1) year from the date of the rain checked lesson.

 If you fail to show up at the time of your scheduled lesson (no show), or fail to call (503-890-0280) at least 24 hours before to reschedule your scheduled lesson, you will forfeit 100% of the value of your prepaid lesson and will not receive a rain check.
 If you fail to show up on time for your scheduled lesson, the amount of time you are late will be deducted from the total lesson time.